rfquack/RFQuack/README.md

 ## Radio Module
 Each connected radio will pop up as a module, progressively named after `radioA`, `radioB`, `radioC`, `radioD`, `radioE`.

-RFQuack's radio sub-system is based on [RadioLib](https://github.com/jgromes/RadioLib), so for most aspects you can refer to the RadioLib documentation. (yep, even for error codes :smile:)
+RFQuack's radio sub-system is based on [RadioLib](https://github.com/jgromes/RadioLib), so for most aspects you can refer to the RadioLib documentation. (yep, even for error codes).

 ### Modem Configuration
 Not all radio modules support modem configuration.
 Sub-gigahertz modems usually do.
-The `q.radioA.set_modem_config()` function takes as argument a `rfquack_ModemConfig`, which is built of the following - optional - parameters:
+The `q.radioA.set_modem_config()` function takes as argument a `rfquack_ModemConfig`, which is built of the following optional parameters:

 * `carrierFreq`: this is the carrier frequency, easy; make sure you comply to the radio module you chosen.
 * `txPower`: control the transmission power; set them wisely and make sure to follow the laws that apply to your country.